puppetlabs/puppet-docs/source/references/0.25.2/configuration.markdown

 ### thin_storeconfigs

-<p>Boolean; wether storeconfigs store in the database only the facts and exported resources.
+<p>Boolean; whether storeconfigs store in the database only the facts and exported resources.
 If true, then storeconfigs performance will be higher and still allow exported/collected resources, but other usage external to Puppet might not work</p>
 <ul>
 <li><strong>Default</strong>: false</li>
 </ul>